 In keeping with internet psychology, I have included the Creator in this article for consistencies sake.
-However, I cover the “Artist” personality in the Father archetype deep dive which you can find in the Decoded Symbolism section.
+However, I cover the “Artist” personality in the Father archetype deep dive which you can find in the VIP Members Area.

 Moreover, every ancient myth that I know of has a Creator God – the Father of the world that is always accompanied by a female counterpart – even is he is hidden by symbolism.

 “In the beginning God created the heavens and the earth.
 Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.” ~ Genesis 1.1-2